phillipashe/phillipashe/README.md

-I specialize in architecting and developing extraordinary web experiences at Google.
+I specialize in architecting and developing extraordinary web experiences over at Google.